 Options for upgrading end-of-life Windows 7 computers

-Information for College of Engineering members (and others) about upgrading Windows 7 computers due to end of Windows 7 support.
+This document details options for College of Engineering members (and others) to upgrade Windows 7 computers due to end of Windows 7 support.
+For a shorter summary, please see https://go.illinois.edu/win7eol

 The Microsoft Windows 7 (and Windows Server 2008) operating systems (OSes) are scheduled to reach end-of-life (EOL) on January 14, 2020, meaning they will no longer be supported or updated by Microsoft.
 End-of-life OSes pose significant security risks and the university reserves the right to remove computers posing security risks from its networks to protect its denizens and data.